 - X-ray of the chest

 The infection is treated with antibiotics.
 Doxycycline is used first.
-Other antibiotics that may be prescribed include:
+Other antibiotics that may be given include:

 - Other tetracycline antibiotics